Where does public radio rock—or even rule? And why?

-- Santa Monica Community College, which owns KCRW, bought KQSC from USC, and made it KDRW, which has a local studio and does some local coverage, though most of the time it’s a repeater for KCRW.
+- Santa Monica Community College, which owns KCRW, bought KQSC from USC and made it KDRW, which has a local studio and does some local coverage, though most of the time it’s a repeater for KCRW.
 A big one, too.

 - KCLU replaced its non-directional 4-watt signal on 102.3 with a new directional one that maxes at 115 watts toward downtown, but radiates as little as 5 watts in other directions.
 This is the signal that produces the small signal footprint in the maps above.
-And kills in the ratings.
+And it rocks in the ratings.

 - Along the way, local journalism flourished online as well.
 The Independent, a weekly, has remained a strong local institution.
 Edhat (founded and led by the late and still much-missed Peter Sklar) was born and became an exemplary “placeblog.”
 Bill MacFadyen’s Noozhawk also became a local news institution.
 And the News-Press didn’t die.

 If I had more time, I’d put all that stuff in a graphic.

 Shares, Nielsen explains, are “quarter hour rating (AQH) share of persons, ages 12+, Monday through Sunday in the Metro Survey Area.
 A share is the percentage of those listening to radio in the MSA who are listening to a particular radio station.
 Average Quarter-Hour Persons (AQH Persons) is the average number of persons listening to a particular station for at least five minutes during a 15-minute period.
 [AQH Persons to a Station / AQH Persons to All Stations] x 100 = Share (%)”